End-to-End Encryption

 What happens if I forget my passphrase?

 There are limited recovery options: 1) If you have the app working on another device, you can set a new passphrase there.
 2) If you don't have another device but have local data, enter 'export' when prompted for the passphrase to be redirected to Settings where you can export your local data to PDF or ZIP.
-3) If there's no working device and no local data, unfortunately your encrypted data cannot be recovered.
-Store your passphrase securely to avoid this situation.
+3) If there's no working device and no local data, unfortunately your encrypted data can't be recovered.
+Keep your passphrase safe to avoid this.

 Can I change my passphrase?